What Is Writing For? A Reflection on Purpose and Epistemology

 Academic writing

-Can writing exist without reading?
-If a piece of writing is never read, not even by its author, what is reason for the existence of such writing ?
+At the surface level, writing is usually defined as communication.
+Communication presupposes a receiver.
+So it seems natural to say: writing exists to be read.
+If a piece of writing is never read, not even by its author, what is reason for the existence of such writing?
 There are several reasons, for example, emotional coping mechanism, an outlet of emotion, a need for express, or reflection, a tool for integrate thoughts.
 Writing is motor-cognitive embedment, like hand gesturing during speaking.
-In the framework of cognitive embodiment, writing might facilitate cognitive reasoning,
+In the framework of cognitive embodiment, writing might facilitate cognitive reasoning.
+So yes, writing exist without being read, moreover, writing has value before being read.
+Broadly, any practice has value.

 Reader-Engineered Writing